Bligoubloups/ReactNative-Expo-Android-Window10/README.md

 ```sh
 adb kill-server
 ```
-You can also verify that your phone is correctly regognised  with:
+You can also verify that your phone is correctly recognised  with:
 ```sh
 adb devices
 ```